Job Overview¶

 The company handling the sound design. |

-The project section contains data specifically related to the NIM job.
+The job settings section contains data specifically related to the NIM job.

 Job Status |